riadjoseph/royal-giraffe/src/pages/faq.md

       - question: Do you guarantee your SEO work?
         answer: >
           Yes and no.

           I'll explain: We guarantee what we control, and an overnight change of the algorithm is not one of them.

+          We just don't take shortcuts.

-          If you face a SEO expert who guarantees their results 100%, ask more questions to say the least.
+          If you face an SEO expert who guarantees their results, ask them more questions (to say the least).
       - {}
   - type: contact_section
     image: images/Riad-Profile-Img.png